Game Day Preview - CGY vs ABB

 Calgary Wranglers News Release

-The Wranglers are back home after the holidays, taking on the Abbotsford Canucks Monday night at the Scotiabank Saddledome at 6 p.m.
+The rematch between the Abbotsford Canucks and Wranglers takes place today at the Scotiabank Saddledome at 2 p.m.

 The Matchup